Glenoma, Washington: History

 Glenoma was originally named Vern and briefly as Verndale.
 The area was later renamed by Beverly Coiner, deriving the moniker by combining glen, meaning "valley", and oma, from the Hebrew word for "a measure of grain"; the name was construed to mean "fruitful valley".
-The official date of the creation of the town is unknown.

 The first covered swimming pool in Lewis County opened in Glenoma in 1961.

+The community was nicknamed “Little Kentucky”, as many settlers in the area came from the Appalachian South.

 Climate

 According to the Köppen Climate Classification system, Glenoma has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

+Parks and recreation

+The community is located north of several recreation areas, including Riffe Lake, Taidnapam Park, and Cowlitz Falls Park which is located on the Cispus River near its junction to the reservoir, Lake Scanewa.
+A 34 acre recreation area, known as Frost Creek Park, was first begun in the mid-1970s and was renamed Glenoma County (Community) Park.

 Education

 Students in the town are served by the White Pass School District.

 The Glenoma Elementary school was built in the 1920s.
 It was rebuilt after a fire in 1932 and razed in 2011 after it had been closed due to low enrollment.
 Elementary students in the area began attending Randle Elementary School in 2004.